LunarG/gfxreconstruct/USAGE_android.md

 enabled and a trimming frame range or capture trigger enabled.
 (However, replay for some content may be fast enough using the trigger property may be difficult.)

+### Asset files

+When doing a trimmed capture, `debug.gfxrecon.capture_use_asset_file` gives the option to dump all assets (images, buffers and descriptors) separetly in a different capture file called the asset file.
+When this option is enabled assets are tracked and only those that are changed during a tracking period (outside of a trim range) are dumped into the asset file.
+This first time a trim range is encountered (or the hotkey is pressed) all assets will be dumped, but the next time this happens only the assets that have been changed will be dumped.
+This should speed up the dumping process.

 ### Capture Limitations

 #### Conflicts With Crash Detection Libraries